SrinivasMushnoori/repex/docs/examples.rst

 Examples
 ********

-1D Synchronous Temperature Exchange
+1D Temperature Exchange

 .. toctree::
    :maxdepth: 2

-**1D Synchronous Temperature Exchange:**
+**1D Temperature Exchange:**

-Provided here are the files required to run 1 dimensional temperature replica exchange MD (1D-REMD) on a system of 4 single-core replicas of acetylated alanine dipeptide as a test case.
+Provided here are the files required to run 1 dimensional temperature replica exchange MD (1D-REMD) on a system of 4 single-core replicas of diphenylalanine as a test case.
 This is executed on localhost.

+Example files can be found at: https://github.com/SrinivasMushnoori/repex.gmx/tree/master/FF

 To run::

-    repex simconfig.json resconfig.json
+    repex workload_gmx.json resource_local.json

+Ensure that you have the simulation files ready/prepared.

 Set the following environmental variables before running::